-On June 26, abortion 2012, click Associate Justice Foster issued a 62-page decision upholding Palau’s Constitutional right of free expression in Marbou v.
+On June 26, 2012, Associate Justice Foster issued a 62-page decision upholding Palau’s Constitutional right of free expression in Marbou v.
 Koror State, Civil Action No. 10-062.
 In a landmark decision, the Court held that you cannot be punished in the workplace for openly and publicly supporting a political candidate.
 Political campaigning and expressing a political opinion are protected activities under the Palau Constitution.

 Koror State Government and Governor Adachi were sued by Alan Marbou, Darvin Inabo, Lamp Minor, Cleoffas Iyar and Misia Orrekum following Adachi’s successful re-election.
 Each of these Koror State employees openly supported Adachi’s opponent, Alan Seid, in the 2009 governor’s race and all suffered termination or demotions after the election because of their pro-Seid political support.
 The Court found that Governor Adachi’s retaliatory actions violated the law.